dem53/mern-stack-eticaret/README.md

 lapandia is a full-stack e-commerce web application that allows users to browse products, add them to cart, manage favorites, and complete purchases through various payment methods including credit card and bank transfer.

+(The full version of the project has not been added.)

 ## Project Overview

 This project consists of a React frontend and Node.js/Express backend with MongoDB as the database.
 It includes user authentication, product management, shopping cart functionality, order processing, and payment integration with Iyzipay.